Fulfillment of the Land Promises

-1. In Moses recounting his second trip up to mount to receive the Law of God written on tablets of stone, he says this,
+1. When Moses recounted his second trip up the Mount to receive the tablets of the Law, he says,

 He states the Lord’s intention of leading the people to go in and possess the land, which He swore to their fathers to give.
 The “fathers” here refer to Abraham, Isaac and Jacob.

 2. In Moses’ farewell address to the children of Israel, he charged Joshua in the sight of all Israel,

 And Moses called unto Joshua, and said unto him in the sight of all Israel, Be strong and of a good courage: for thou must go with this people unto the land which the Lord hath sworn unto their fathers to give them; and thou shalt cause them to inherit it.[Deut.
 31:7]